Kudaes/DInvoke_rs/README.md

 }
 ```

-Then the template can be saved on disk on the target system and can be loaded with `LoadLibrary`.
-Once the template has been loaded into memory, the next step involves stomping the original executable content stored in `payload.bin` into the `.text` section of the template.
+Then the template can be saved on disk on the **target system** and can be loaded into the process by calling `LoadLibrary`.
+Once the template has been loaded by the SO, the next step involves stomping the original executable content stored in `payload.bin` into the `.text` section of the template.
 This process is performed by the `template_stomping` function, which stomps the original executable content into the right memory region taking care of all the details involved in the process.

 ```rust